thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 27 May 2023
+### Daily Rundown on Sunday, 28 May 2023

-- The average temperature today is 16.9˚C;
+- The average temperature today is 18.14˚C;
-- With highs of 18.28˚C and lows of 6.49˚C.
+- With highs of 18.14˚C and lows of 9.58˚C.
-- You can expect scattered clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->